ezhes/OSXMessageProxy/Pods/GRDB.swift/README.md

     ```swift
     let row = try Row.fetchOne(db, "SELECT 'Mom’s birthday'")!
-    row.value(atIndex: 0) as String // "Mom’s birthday"
+    row[0] as String // "Mom’s birthday"
-    row.value(atIndex: 0) as Date?  // fatal error: could not convert "Mom’s birthday" to Date.
+    row[0] as Date?  // fatal error: could not convert "Mom’s birthday" to Date.
-    row.value(atIndex: 0) as Date   // fatal error: could not convert "Mom’s birthday" to Date.
+    row[0] as Date   // fatal error: could not convert "Mom’s birthday" to Date.
     ```

-    This fatal error can be avoided with the [DatabaseValueConvertible.fromDatabaseValue()](#custom-value-types) method.
+    This fatal error can be avoided: see [Fatal Errors](#fatal-errors).

 - **SQLite has a weak type system, and provides [convenience conversions](https://www.sqlite.org/c3ref/column_blob.html) that can turn Blob to String, String to Int, etc.**